-Using the same type of analogy; God is our Creator, no one else can claim to be our creator.
-If there are several entities that lay claim to being God, I have to resort to some sort of reasoning to get some clarification.
-I don’t presume I can get far enough to prove my point, I leave that to God.
-But we can definitely use common sense guiding principles to gain a better understanding of what the right way should look like.
+Using the same analogy, God is our Creator, and no one else can claim to be our creator.
+If several entities lay claim to being God, I have to resort to reasoning to get some clarification.
+I don’t presume I can get far enough to prove my point, and I leave that to God.
+But we can definitely use common sense guiding principles to understand better what the right way should look like.
 I understand that this is against the prevailing thoughts in our culture.
-So, please tolerate me, I am being different.
+So, please tolerate me; I have a different view.

 So let’s begin

 In the interest of keeping this short, I am just going to take two out of many principles to establish a position.
 I am hoping that they are reasonable principles to examine the known ways to God.
 The reader is free to evaluate any of their ways by these standards and come to their own conclusions.
 The guiding principles I will be using are:

 - The approach to God should not compromise universal Dharma